ap-csa-2024-2025/intro-assignment-Kyrillos-Hanna/README.md

 ## About Me
 Answer the questions below
-* Something interesting about me is
+* Something interesting about me is: I like to cook and bake in my free time
-* Ask Mr. Vu anything:
+* Ask Mr. Vu anything: How are you doing right now?
-* List your sports and extracurriculars you participate in
+* List your sports and extracurriculars you participate in:
+    First Robotics Competition
+    Project HOPE
+    Orange County Science and Engineering Fair